Hadokane/CI_PP2_HUG/README.md

 I am currently pursuing my **Diploma in Web App Development** from [Code Institute](https://codeinstitute.net/ "code Institute").

 The academic aim of this project is to demonstrate my newly developed skills within Javascript by building an interactive front-end site.
-It will be responsive to users actions, allowing them to engage with the presented data, elements and imagery to progress through an engaging "text-adventure" game.
+It will be responsive to users actions, allowing them to engage with the presented data, elements and imagery to progress through an engaging "text-adventure" game and reach a satisfying conclusion.

 The user will be able to interact with the games many elements in order to reach the satisfying conclusion of passing the "H.U.G.
 Protocol."